zamirdan/synchronizer/README.md

 # synchronizer
-Write async code in a sync style with generators
+Write an async code in a sync style with js generators